Please note: The current / recent Pastoral Letter is found at the end of 'News'.

-We will shortly be advertising for a part-time, temporary Youth and Family Worker to strengthen links with families in the community through increasing the range of activities and support the church currently offers to families and young people.
-Details will be posted on this site from week commencing 26th June, and there will be a link to the Job Description and Application Form, which should be returned by 14th August.
+We are currently advertising for a part-time, temporary Youth and Family Worker to strengthen links with families in the community through increasing the range of activities and support the church currently offers to families and young people.
+Details are now available - please click on the links.
+Note: the application form should be returned by 14th August.
 (23/06/17)

 Overnight from 10/06/17 to 11/06/17 our Youth Group endured a Sponsored Homelessness Experience, and the congregation were generous in their support on their way into church.
 They were surely tired, cold and hungry - the weather was not at its best!